 Recycled water providers operating under an approved recycled water management plan (RWMP), are obliged to submit certain types of reports to the regulator, including:

-The annual report must be published by the recycled water provider on their website, unless the entity has a reasonable excuse.
+The annual report must be published by recycled water provider, unless the entity has a reasonable excuse.
+To meet this requirement, annual reports may be published on the recycled water provider's website.

 Additionally, public reports must be prepared by providers that supply: